FAQ

 • What advice do you have for choosing a landscape installation contractor?

 Landscape contractors run the gamut in their experience, credentials and level of service.
 This range is often evident in the quality of the landscape work available.
-We recommend working only with experienced landscape contractors like Formecology, LLC, who offer reasonable warranties and are bonded and insured.
+We recommend working only with experienced landscape contractors like formecology LLC, who offer reasonable warranties and are bonded and insured.
 A good contractor should be able to provide you with current references and photos of recent and historic works.
 A close working relationship with a design professional will help ensure the all aspects of a project go smoothly for the landscape installation contractor.
-Consider Formecology, LLC for all your landscape design, build (installation) and care (maintenance) services!
+Consider formecology LLC for all your landscape design, build (installation) and care (maintenance) services!

 • What does it mean when you say phase your installation?